armory/documentation/_release_notes/armoryspinnaker_v2.17.0.md

 This will apply the READ restriction only on app `fooapp`, and the CREATE restriction on all apps starting with bar.
 If multiple prefixes match a given app, they are resolved using the resolution strategy provided in `auth.permissions.source.application.prefix.resolutionStrategy`, which could either be `AGGREGATE`, meaning the permissions will be aggregated from all matching prefixes, or `MOST_SPECIFIC`, meaning that only the permissions from the most-specific prefix will be applied.

 #### Restrict application creation permissions:

+**Note**: When configuring permissions, you must explicitly configure permissions for each user role.
+The default for a user role is no permissions, which means it cannot perform any actions.

 Before this version, there was no way to control who can create an application.
 In 1.17, users can restrict application creation by setting `fiat.restrictApplicationCreation` to `true`, and then providing `CREATE` permissions using a permission source (see above).
 Note that `CREATE` permissions provided by the front50 source of applications will be ignored.
 So currently, the way to provide `CREATE` permissions is using the prefix source explained above.